 Your proxyholder is the person you appoint to cast your votes at the Meeting on your behalf.
 You may choose Dino Bianco or Michael Keays or any other person that you want to be your proxyholder.
 Each Shareholder is entitled to appoint a person other than the individuals named in the form of proxy enclosed in the Notice Package to represent such Shareholder at the Meeting.
-Your proxyholder, please leave the line near the top of the form of proxy blank as Dino Bianco or Michael Keays' names are already pre-printed on the form.
+Your proxyholder is not required to be another Shareholder.
+If you want to authorize Dino Bianco or Michael Keays as your proxyholder, please leave the line near the top of the form of proxy blank as Dino Bianco and Michael Keays' names are already pre-printed on the form.
 If you want to authorize another person as your proxyholder, fill in that person's name in the blank space located near the top of the form of proxy.
-If you appoint a proxyholder to attend and act on your behalf at the Meeting other than Dino Bianco or Michael Keays, you will need to contact TSX Trust Company, no later than June 7, 2024 at 10:00 a.m.
+If you appoint a proxyholder to attend and act on your behalf at the Meeting other than Dino Bianco or Michael Keays, you will need to contact TSX Trust Company, no later than June 18, 2025 at 10:00 a.m.
 (Eastern Time), to obtain a control number which will permit your proxyholder to vote at the virtual Meeting.